 Low-mileage discount

-If you drive fewer miles when not working for a rideshare company, you may qualify for low mileage discount.
-Focus on your personal driving miles, not your rideshare miles when calculating eligibility.
+If you drive fewer miles when not working for a rideshare company, you qualify for a low-mileage discount.
+Focus on your personal driving miles, not your rideshare miles, when calculating eligibility.

 Pay-in-full discount

 Save money by paying your premium upfront instead of in monthly installments.
-This simple change in payment method can provide meaningful annual savings.
+This simple change in payment method provides meaningful annual savings.

 Paperless discount

-Opting for electronic billing and policy documents instead of paper mail can earn you a discount while supporting eco-friendly practices and ensuring faster communication during claims processing.
+Opting for electronic billing and policy documents instead of paper mail earns you a discount while supporting eco-friendly practices and ensuring faster communication during claims processing.

 Good student discount

-Part-time rideshare drivers who are students can often maintain their good student discounts when adding rideshare coverage.
-This is particularly valuable for college students driving for extra income between classes.
+Part-time rideshare drivers who are students maintain their good student discounts when adding rideshare coverage.
+This is valuable for college students driving for extra income between classes.

 Multi-vehicle discount